byu-rvl/Ensemble_AU_release/preprocessing/Face_crop_align_mtcnn/README.md

 ## Environment

-1. The test environment is
+1. Create a python environment with these details:
     - Python 3.6.4
     - mxnet 1.2.0
     - numpy 1.15.0